lanxuan77/melbourne_hack/README.md

 - Alice Sun (Frontend & UI)
 - Elena Yu (AI Integration & Prompt)
 - Yilia Sun (Accessibility Scoring & Evaluation）

+# AI Declaration
+Disclosure of AI-assisted developments & libraries:

+We acknowledge the use of ChatGPT and Gemini to assist with code development and project incorporation during this project.

+AI tools were used to support efficient code development and to provide proofreading and debugging assistance.
+All final implementation decisions, testing, and integration were completed and reviewed by the team.

+A full record of relevant prompts and outputs is available upon request.